Irving Penn: Photography

 Best known for his fashion photography, Penn's repertoire also included portraits of creative greats; ethnographic photographs from around the world; Modernist still-life works of food, bones, bottles, metal, and found objects; and photographic travel essays.

-Penn was among the earliest photographers to pose subjects against a simple grey or white backdrop and he effectively used its simplicity.
-During his early years at Vogue, the magazine's art director, Penn developed a bold graphic sensibility that complemented Penn's chic images and embodied modern taste.
+Penn was among the earliest photographers to pose subjects against grey or white backdrop and he effectively used its simplicity.
+During his early years at Vogue as the magazine's art director, Penn developed a bold graphic sensibility that complemented his chic images and embodied modern taste.
 His use of monochromatic backdrops of black, white, or gray allowed him complete control of natural lighting conditions and enhanced the visual simplicity of his photographs.
 In an era when elaborate artificial lighting was the norm, his work stood out from the rest and influenced subsequent fashion photography.
 Expanding his austere studio surroundings, Penn constructed a set of upright angled backdrops, to form a stark, acute corner.
 Subjects photographed with this technique included John Hersey, Martha Graham, Marcel Duchamp, Pablo Picasso, Georgia O'Keeffe, W. H. Auden, and Igor Stravinsky.

+Beginning in 1964, Irving Penn began experimenting with platinum printing.
+Penn had spent his career up to that point making photographs that were seen almost exclusively in reproduction within the glossy pages of magazines and in his pivotal 1960 book Moments Preserved.
+Penn set himself the challenge of producing photographic prints that would surpass the technical limitations of reprographic media and deliver a deeper visual experience.
+He was drawn to the antiquated platinum process for its long grayscale – its ability to display a seemingly infinite array of gradations between pure white and absolute black.